undefined-interaction/MIN240/week01/week01.md

 - there will be your name and the course name somewhere.
 - there "can" be a short paragraph about you and/or your picture (or video, image)

 Start with your wireframe; for example, three contents and one title.
-Decide how to display information on the screen: <div>s the dimension + position + type of informaiton
+Decide how to display information on the screen: div's dimension + position + type of informaiton

-Ruburics:
+### Ruburics:
 - Evidence of the wireframe (sketch screenshot/ picture/ link)
 - errorfree html + css syntax
 - multiple divs with id and demonstrate a proper usage of id(#) in css